 The financial statements have to be audited by a qualified and licensed Thai auditor on a yearly basis.

 8. Certain types of Representative Office require additional licenses or permission such as finance, security, and credit financier offices and foreign bank offices.
+We stay up to date, contact us for the latest regulation and requirement.

-Requirements To Set Up A Represetative Office
+Requirements To Set Up A Representative Office

 General Requirements